spencer0727/RNN-LSTM/README.md

-Implementation of tf using basic and mutli layered RNN for predition and description of time series data.
+Implementation of tf using basic and mutli layered RNN for predicition and description of time series data.